Allergies (food Intolerance) in dogs can be frustrating, painful and a confusing problem because symptoms take on many different forms.

 Allergy symptoms including hot spots, itchy and painful inflamed ears, or red itchy skin, are merely symptoms of a larger problem that has already developed in the liver, kidneys and digestive tract.

 “Allergies are of gut origin unless proven otherwise.
 “Lungs, feet, ears, and skin are the tip of the iceberg.
-The problem is in the bowel.
+The problem is in the bowel most of the time"

 Why Conventional Treatment Doesn’t Solve Anything.